1930 - 1933 Breaking into Films

 Picture courtesy of The British Institute

 Meanwhile, Esmond's Uncle Chas had been approached by Alexander Korda's company, London Film Productions, to provide some hawks for a falconry sequence in their new film, The Private Life of Henry VIII, starring Charles Laughton (as Henry), Merle Oberon, Elsa Lanchester and Robert Donat.
 After initially refusing because he felt it would be impossible to produce the authentic number of hawks with which Henry VIII would have gone hunting, Chas Knight then enlisted his nephew to help train a number of different types of birds (falcons, tiercels, merlins) for the scene, and after much hard work they did so very successfully.
-They aimed for authenticity as much as possible with the hawks wearing period hoods, jesses, bells and leashes and perched on an authentic frame (a "cadge") on which they would have been carried in Tudor times.
+They aimed for authenticity as much as possible with the hawks wearing period hoods, jesses, bells and leashes and perched on an authentic frame (a "cadge") upon which they would have been carried in Tudor times.

 Esmond in traditional falconer's dress, from a painting by Alexander Christie.